m-YoC/mdtk/README.md

     - {$} is a special variable for --script option, replaced by positional parameter $1...$9.

 ### * options
-    --file, -f  [+value]      Specify a task file.
+    --file, -f  [+value]      Select a task file.
     --nest, -n  [+value]      Set the nest maximum times of embedded comment (embed/task).
                               Default is 20.
     --quiet, -q               Task output is not sent to standard output.
-    --make-cache, -c          Make taskdata cache.
+    --all-task, -a            Can select private groups at the command.
+                              Or show all tasks that include private groups at task help.
     --script, -s              Display run-script.
                               (= shebang + 'set -euo pipefail' + expanded-script)
-                              If --debug option is not present, do not run.
+                              If --debug option is not set, do not run.
     --debug, -d               Display expanded-script and run.
-                              If --script option is present, display run-script.
+                              If --script option is set, display run-script.
+    --make-cache, -c          Make taskdata cache.
+    --lib, -l  [+value]       Select a library file.
+                              This is a special version of --file option.
+                              No need to add an extension '.mdtklib'.
+    --make-library  [+value]  Make taskdata library.
+                              Value is library name.
     --version, -v             Show version.
     --help, -h                Show command help.
     --manual, -m              Show mdtk manual.
-    --task-help-all, -a       Show all tasks that include private groups at task help.
+    --write-configbase        Write config base file to current directory.